Cleveland Park: History

-Civic Groups
+Civic groups

 The Cleveland Park Citizens Association (CPCA) was established in 1911 by residents of the Cleveland Park area.
 The Association was incorporated in 1964 as the "Connecticut Avenue Citizens Association."
 The name was changed in 1966 to the current name, Cleveland Park Citizens Association.
 Over the years, it has raised money for the construction of the local library branch, the Cleveland Park Neighborhood Library.
 It is a member of the Federation of Citizens Associations of the District of Columbia.

-The Cleveland Park Historical Society, founded 1985, strives to document and preserve the history and architecture of the neighborhood, and especially the historic district, which was designated in 1987.
+The Cleveland Park Historical Society, founded in 1985, strives to document and preserve the history and architecture of the neighborhood, and especially the historic district, which was designated in 1987.
 The Society sponsors an annual house tour in the neighborhood.

 The Cleveland Park Club was founded in 1922 to "promote social intercourse, recreation and sports, literature and the arts, and for mutual improvement" of the neighborhood in the days before television and widespread broadcasting and movies.
 The next year, the Club purchased a 1900 house to use as its base.
 Events included such entertainment as plays, songfests, and dances.
 With the construction of a swimming pool, the Club became more centered on recreational swimming, although other activities, including annual potluck suppers on Memorial Day and Labor Day, a day camp, and other occasional social and educational events continue.